QuarrelForDiscord/BugBoy/README.md

 ### Notes

-* Anyone can report a bug, or view the bug report list, but only members with the "Edit Guild" permission can use the other commands.
+* Anyone can report a bug, or view the bug report list, but only members with a role ID that exists in the `adminroleids` array ([index.js:38](https://github.com/QuarrelForDiscord/BugBoy/blob/master/index.js#L38)) can use the other commands.

 * The `/bugremove`, `/bugfix`, and`/bugmove` commands can have any non-numeric characters between the bug report positions.
 For example, `/bugmove 12 2` is just as valid as `/bugmove 12hello2` or `/bugmove 12 to the position 2`.
+This makes it easy to use extremely human-readable and intuitive commands.

+* BugBoy does not differentiate between servers, adding a bug report in server A will show up in server B.

+## Installing to your server

+* To run an instance of BugBoy, you simply need to specify the URL of your MongoDB database as a `databaseurl` environment variable and your bot's token as a `bottoken` environment variable. [dot-env](https://www.npmjs.com/package/dotenv) is great for this.